Download PDF: Varley, Fieldnotes Excerpt

 My fieldnotes detail the events surrounding an obstructed delivery in Gilgit Town, administrative capital of the semi-autonomous Gilgit-Baltistan region, at the height of the summertime floods that wreaked havoc throughout northern Pakistan and later affected southern portions of the country.4 At the same time that I attended this delivery case, flood-related service disruptions had seriously undermined local hospitals’ ability to provide safe delivery services.
 In the Labor Room of Gilgit Town’s District Headquarters Hospital (DHQ), the primary referral hospital for Gilgit-Baltistan’s 1.5 million residents, physicians, nurse-midwives, and Lady Health Visitors (LHVs)-a junior equivalent to nurses-attempted to balance the needs of routine and emergency delivery cases with profound resource deprivations.
 Women from across the socio-economic spectrum delivered at this site, regardless of the risks posed by its under-funded, under-resourced, and under-staffed services.5

 The 2010 floods had seriously exacerbated the hazards normally associated with medical treatment at the DHQ.
-For several weeks following the worst of the flooding in late July, the Labor Room had gone without electricity and water.
+For several weeks following the worst of the flooding in late July, the Labor Room had gone without electricity and water as well as medical supplies like medicines, bandages, and appropriate PPE.
 In the days immediately prior to this delivery, partial supplies of electricity and drinking water had been restored.
-The Labor Room remained in a dire state, however, thanks to the lack of water required to clean the facilities or sterilize instruments.
+It was something, but partial supply wasn’t enough.
+It needed to be functioning to the highest of standards.
+It also needed to ensure that it had enough things like oxygen supply, that could easily be moved between patients using something like these trolleys from Storemasta.
+There were a lot of problems caused by these floods.
+These sorts of problems, (being without water and electricity) happen all over the world on a regular basis, but some circumstances are more severe than others.
+If your electricity isn’t working, you would call your local electrician.
+If you thought you were paying too much for it, you would look at companies like Entrust Energy to see what their best rates were.
+But what are you supposed to do when the property had been deeply affected by the floods and its aftermath?
+They were just lucky that they had some water and electricity to use at this point.
+Because of this, the Labor Room remained in a dire state, however, thanks to the lack of water required to clean the facilities or sterilize instruments.
 And in ways that compounded the risks already posed by under-equipped and under-resourced settings, deliveries in the Labor Room were routinely conducted without the supervision of trained nurses or physicians.
 With physicians and senior nurses busy handling hundreds of patients at the DHQ’s Outpatient Department each day, Lady Health Visitors, who have minimal training in safe delivery techniques, were frequently left on their own to handle a wide array of regularly occurring childbirth complications.
 Such was the case the day I watched “Safeena,” a young woman from a mountain village east of Gilgit, attempt to deliver her first baby.

 In the four hours I observed Safeena’s case, I was struck by the apparently seamless integration of patient-centered Islamic invocations and family-generated remedial techniques with emergency obstetric service provision.6 When the DHQ’s Lady Health Visitors failed to alleviate the crisis or secure timely intervention by on-duty physicians, Safeena and her family turned to traditional Islamic practices for resolution.
 In Gilgit, intercessory prayer (dua) and the use of amulets (tawiz), ritual recitations (dhum) and invocations are regular components of patient- and family-centered Islamic resort during childbirth.
 In order to hasten delivery, patients and their families draw on a wide array of shared and sect-specific Qur’anic, Prophetic, lay, and localized forms of Islamic therapeutic intervention and knowledge.